“Banking has to work when and where you need it ...”

-The current context in the world is favourable for Fintech companies.
+The current context in the world is favorable for Fintech companies.

 Open Banking will help accelerate the digital transformation in Fintech.

-We’ve explored a set of key components and features that can help you get you started on your fintech platform, or might help adapting an existing one.
+We’ve explored a set of key components and features that can help you get started on your fintech platform or might help adapt an existing one.

 To overcome all challenges as well as drive innovation, an Agile process is a must.